-Welcome to our study on Generative AI in marketing ✨
+Welcome to our study on Generative AI effectiveness in email ✨

-This study is led by researchers from Utrecht University, aiming to bridge the gap between theoretical AI capabilities and practical marketing applications.
-We are investigating how personalized marketing messages created by AI can impact user engagement and conversion rates compared to traditional methods.
+This study is led by researchers from Utrecht University, aiming to bridge the gap between theoretical AI capabilities and practical applications.
+This research informs whether Large Language Models have the skills to effectively personalize email in a real-world context and experiment.

 Context